HolyBlackCat/box2cpp/README.md

 * Minimal - we don't wrap enums, most structs (including as `b2Vec2` and `b2AABB`), functions that are not related to a specific class.

 <sup>Note: box2d 3.0 is experimental (but seems to work well already), and so are those bindings.
-They may change as box2d API changes, or when I find better ways of doing things.</sup>
+They may change as box2d API changes, or when I find new better ways of doing things.</sup>

 ## Hello world